kyrg4z/kyrg4z/README.md

 🌱 I’m currently learning C and Linux

 ## My goals for 2024
-1. Build a portfolio website
+1. Build a beautiful portfolio website
 2. Solve 150 problems on leetcode
 3. Learn Rust & Tauri
-4. Dive into C and low-level programming
+4. Dive into C programming language and low-level programming

 ## How to reach me
 [Telegram](https://t.me/@artos_tash) <br>